tpqz-dev/TpqzSculptTool/README.md

 ### Why this plugin
-The plugin make possible to stay in sculpt mode longer and therefore make the sculpt process more fluid.
+The plugin makes possible to stay in sculpt mode longer and therefore make the sculpt process more fluid.
 It integrates basic operations like :
 - adding/deleting object
 - generate sculptable mesh on the fly